- Published on Wednesday, July 5, 2023, last updated

 - add a linked merge request.

 In GitLab, you can't see your changes in this window.
 So when you open your MR, your reviewers will be notified right away.
-As said in the GitHub section, GitLab does not provide any auto review request feature.
+Additionally, while GitHub offers auto-reviewer functionality, GitLab creates merge request workflows that require manual reviewer assignment.

 How to Review a Merge Request in GitLab

-Once a merge request is opened, reviewers can start reviewing the changes.
-They can:
+Once a merge request in GitLab is opened, reviewers can start evaluating the proposed changes.
+The GitLab merge request interface offers several tools for collaboration and feedback.
+Reviewers can:

 - create a